Why your supply chain’s carbon footprint matters

 Supply chains are key to reverse climate change

 Though supply chains often account for the biggest share of a company’s emissions, very few companies measure their supply chain carbon emissions.

-For listed companies, it is not yet mandatory to disclose the greenhouse gas emissions generated in the supply chain.
-In addition to it, calculating a full carbon footprint can take up to several weeks and requires very specific data, two things most companies don’t have.
+For listed companies, it is not yet mandatory to disclose the greenhouse gas emissions generated in the supply chain – though the CSRD may change that.
+In addition, calculating a full carbon footprint can take up to several weeks and requires very specific data, two things most companies don’t have.